ranand12/Kubernetes-in-plain-English---Katacoda/PodsinPlainEnglish/step3.md

 ## Prints out ready-made YAML

-Copy and paste the following command with your podname to print the YAML file   `kubectl run podname --image=nginx --dry-run=client`{{copy}}.
+Copy and paste the following command with your podname to print the YAML file   `kubectl run podname --image=nginx --dry-run=client -o yaml`{{copy}}.

 ## Output YAML to file